UiPath/Insights-Customer/hotfix/log4j/readme.txt

 Open powershell as Admin and run C:\Scripts\fix_log4j\fixLog4jSisense.ps1

-Review the logs under C:\Scripts\fix_log4j\log.txt and make sure there are no errors, in case there are ERRORs please consult with Sisense support
+Review the logs under C:\Scripts\fix_log4j\log.txt and make sure there are no errors, in case there are ERRORs please consult with UiPath support